Understand user behavior with reports

 Last updated:

 Pendo Analytics is an integral part of the broader Pendo platform that offers comprehensive insights into user behavior across web and mobile applications.
-Through our reporting tools, Pendo Analytics facilitates informed decision-making to enhance users experiences and drive digital transformation.
+Through our reporting tools, Pendo Analytics facilitates informed decision-making to enhance user experiences and drive digital transformation.

 If your subscription includes Pendo Analytics, you have access to all of our user behavior reporting in the Analytics module within the left-side menu.
 These reports are specifically designed to help you identify potential areas of user friction and reveal positive user interactions, enabling you to address critical issues and optimize the overall user experience within your apps.